tedconf/code-style-guides/ember/00-starting-a-new-ember-project.md

   ```

 Note: your build may fail if you don't have any component styles to import yet!

-[TOOD: can we get component-css to capitalize the class name to be consistent with TED BEM style?]

 ## 7. add TED styles and components